ducquando/learn-swift/README.md

 var age : Int? = nil   // This is equivalent to the first line
 ```

 Last but not least, manual type annotation can reduces wrong data type re-assignment and make your debug easier.
-This is very useful for number-like variables calculating operators, which you will learn in the following section regarding [arithmetic operators](#62-arithmetic-operators)
+This is very useful for number-like variables calculating operators, which you will learn in the following section regarding [arithmetic operators](#62-arithmetic)

 ## 6. Basic Operators

 An operator is a special symbol or phrase that you use to check, change, or combine values.
 In Swift, a operator is either unary (single target), binary (two targets), or ternary (three targets).

 ### 6.1.
-Assignment Operators
+Assignment

 The *assignment operator* `=` assigns the value of the left side with the value of the right side.
 You can use assignment operator to initialize variable/constant.